Your Down Payment

 - Carry-Back loans

-With a carry-back mortgage, the seller loans you part of his or her home equity.
-You would finance the majority of the purchase price with a traditional lending institution and borrow the remaining amount from the seller.
+In a "carry back" situation, the seller commits to loan you some of his home equity to help you get your down payment money.
+The buyer finances the majority of the purchase price with a traditional mortgage program and finances the remaining funds with the seller.
 Typically, this form of second mortgage has higher interest.

-No matter your strategy of pulling together your down payment, the thrill of living in your own home will be just as sweet!
+No matter your method of pulling together your down payment, the satisfaction of owning your own home will be just as great!